Skip to main content

 Step 2: Determine the thermal design power of your processor

 Typically determinign the TDP of your processor would be done using a CSV lookup.
-We have a pipeline example for tdp-finder in these docs - combining this pipeline with the tdp-finder pipeline would eb a great follow on exercise after you have finished this tutorial.
-Foir now, we will just hartd code some TDP data into your manifest so we can focus on the CPU utilization to energy calculations.
+For now, we will just hard code some TDP data into your manifest so we can focus on the CPU utilization to energy calculations.
 Add thermal-design-power to defaults - this is a shortcut to providing it in every timestep in your inputs array.

 default: